tylerjhevia/th-comp-challenge-1/README.md

 # th-comp-challenge-1

-For this project, I created a responsive web page modeled after this comp:
+For this project, I used flexbox to create a responsive web page modeled after this comp:
 ![static-comp-challenge-1-template](https://cloud.githubusercontent.com/assets/25699277/26367089/aff46a14-3faa-11e7-8992-329a77ca6b28.jpg)

 Here is a link to my page on GitHub pages: https://tylerjhevia.github.io/th-comp-challenge-1/